microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 <span id="bpv-gui"><a name="bpv-gui"> </a></span>

-### __Setting Up and Connecting the Board Power Visualizer GUI__
+### __Setting Up and Connecting the Power Board Visualizer GUI__

 1. Ensure that the firmware is running on the DP-PIM and that the DP-PIM is connected to your computer via a USB cable.
-2. Open the board power visualizer application on your computer.
+2. Open the Power Board Visualizer application on your computer.
 3. On the window that appears, click "Open Project", then navigate to the "gui" folder in the ILLC firmware installation directory, and click on "ILLC_R1.xml".
 4. The ILLC landing page will open.
 Click on the "COM?" button on the bottom of this page.
 5. Select the port which is used for the serial connection between your computer and the DP-PIM from the pull-down menu.
 Click "OK" and you will be brought back to the ILLC GUI landing page.